Andrew Spens: Family

 Spens was married twice, with his first wife, Sarah Middleton (m.
 25 April 1871 in St. George's Cathedral, Georgetown), he had one son, Andrew William Spens (1872–1917), a Trinity College, Cambridge graduate who died of wounds sustained during the Great War.
 His second wife was Emma Burgoyne Condon, daughter of James Condon (m.
 14 May 1880 in Karachi).
-His third wife was Martha Ella James, daughter of Colonel Philip Charles William FitzRoy James (grandson of Charles Hamilton James, Count of Arran) and Susan Georgiana Ryder, daughter of the Hon.
-Granville Ryder, who he (m.
+His third wife was Martha Ella James, daughter of Philip James, who he (m.
 14 May 1902 in Kensington).
+Through his third wife, Martha, Spens became the brother-in-law of Rev. Canon Mark James.

 He was recognised by the Lord Lyon King of Arms and, as Spens of Craigsanquhar, matriculated his arms at the Court of the Lord Lyon in 1897.